crs4/health-gateway/docs/architecture.rst

         The Source sends a message to its topic (i.e., the topic with name `source_id`) specifying the `channel_id` as the key 3.
-        The HGW Dispatcher consume the message from the Source topic and gets the `channel_id`.
+        The HGD consume the message from the Source topic and gets the `channel_id`.
     4.
-        The HGW Dispatcher queries the Consent Manager for the status of the Channel
+        The HGD queries the CM for the status of the Channel
     5.
-        If the Channel is active the HGW Dispatcher queries the HGW Frontend for the `process_id` related to the `channel_id` 6.
+        If the Channel is active the HGD queries the HGW Frontend for the `process_id` related to the `channel_id` 6.
-        The HGW Dispatcher sends a message to the Destination's topic (i.e., the topic with name `destination_id`) specifying the `process_id` as the message key
+        The HGD sends a message to the Destination's topic (i.e., the topic with name `destination_id`) specifying the `process_id` as the message key
     7.
-        The HGW Dispatcher sends a message to the Destination’s topic (i.e., the topic with name destination_id)
+        The HGD sends a message to the Destination’s topic (i.e., the topic with name destination_id)
         specifying the process_id as the message key.
         The Destination gets the message from its topic and decrypts it with its private key.
-It can consume messages directly from its topic implementing a Kafka Consumer or it can use the REST API of the HGW Frontend.
+It can consume messages directly from its topic implementing a Kafka Consumer or it can use the REST API of the HGF.

 Security
 ########